 The RAD’s new home, as imagined by T-SA Architects, is a continuation of the city, with rooms and spaces connected by a network of indoor streets and urban plazas.
-Dance is all about connection; with music, with a partner, with yourself or with an audience – this will be reflected in in the interior to encourage dancers, students, teachers, staff and visitors to connect in the space.
+Dance is all about connection; with music, with a partner, with yourself or with an audience – this is reflected in in the interior to encourage dancers, students, teachers, staff and visitors to connect in the space.

-Our new headquarters will include:
+Our new headquarters include:

 - seven full-size dance studios with sprung floors and high specification sound equipment (with two studios capable of being divided into two smaller, soundproofed spaces),